 On my drive back from the Western Slope the next day, I enjoyed a quick meal at Aspen's Sway Thai, a posh place that opened in 2024.
 I had a very tasty Som Tam green papaya salad, something most tourists probably aren't looking for, and Tom Kha Gai, a bracing creamy soup with coconut and lemongrass broth, chunks of roasted chicken, oyster mushrooms, Thai basil and chili oil for a finishing flame of gentle heat.

-An unexpected treat at the Big Eat (and if you're new to the area's rocking restaurant scene, you probably encountered a lot of unexpected treats) was what looked like an old-school snack: deviled eggs.
+An unexpected treat at the Big Eat (anyone new to the area's rocking restaurant scene would have encountered a lot of unexpected treats there) was what looked like an old-school snack: deviled eggs.
 But au contraire, these were Smoked Yolk Deviled Eggs from American Elm, with gourmet touches that made them so much more than ghostly images from your parents' cocktail parties.
 The filling was smoked egg yolk kissed with pickled mustard seeds, a bite of pork belly and a sprinkle of paprika.

 Anthony's Pizza & Pasta, a local institution, has partnered with the 100-year-old Polidori Sausage company.